Starting school - health and wellbeing

 The results will be sent to you.
 You will get more information about this check before it happens or find out more about primary school screening now.

-*Due to the current pandemic height and weight checks are not being held.
-There will be guidance from the government on when this can restart, and your child’s school will let you know when this is.
-If you have concerns about your child’s weight, you can get in touch with your health visitor (if under 5 years of age) or your GP.
+* Due to the current pandemic height and weight checks are not being held as before and your child’s school will let you know if this will be taking place.
+If you have concerns about your child’s weight, you can get in touch with your health visitor (if under 5 years of age) or your GP..

 If your child is not in a state-maintained school and your school does not offer vision screening then it is highly recommended that you take your child to a high street opticians for a free eye test.
 More information about eye tests.

-*Due to the current pandemic school vision screening is not being held.
-There will be guidance from the government on when this can restart, and your child’s school will let you know when this is.
-If you have concerns about your child’s sight, high street opticians are still open and your child will be entitled to a free vision test.
+* Due to the current pandemic school vision screening is not being held as before and your child’s school will let you know when this will be taking place.
+If you have concerns about your child’s sight, high street opticians are open and your child will be entitled to a free vision test.
 If your child started reception in 2019 or 2020 and has not had a vision test from the school, then please do book a test at a high street optometrist.

 Before your child starts school it is important that they have had all their vaccinations.
 If you think your child has not had a pre-school booster, usually given when a child is around three and a half years of age, please contact your GP surgery to make an appointment.
 At some time in your child's first term you will get information about flu vaccination for your child.
 This is offered to all children in Reception in Bromley schools.